Background to the Collection

 What is in the collection?

-Material in this collection covers the period 1953-2017.
+Material in the Parity collection (ref U DPY) covers the period 1953-2017.
 Records include minutes, newsletters (Update), subject files, correspondence, membership files, publications and supporting court and government papers.

 Files relate to Parity’s various campaigns, including pension equality, winter fuel payments, bus passes, boys’ education and domestic violence against men.
 Files also relate to work with other pressure groups and charities concerned with human rights and gender equality issues.